Last Updated on 2025-07-24 by Jorge Bastos

 Castelo dos Hamburguers

-If you want to eat a hamburger in Madeira, we have heard that Castelo dos Hambuguers is the place to go.
+If you want to eat a hamburger in Madeira, we have heard that Castelo dos Hamburgers is the place to go.
 A friend of ours from Madeira advised us.
 This restaurant is located in Funchal.
 It is discreet, not very touristy, and frequented by locals.

 They have delicious and cheap burgers and smoothies.